-“Rain, rain, go away, come again another day”– said no food lover ever.
+“Rain, rain, go away, come again another day”– said no food lover ever!

-Here is a list of 8 delicacies from India which will remind you how a rainy day should be celebrated!
+So, here is a list of 8 delicacies from India which will remind you how a rainy day should be celebrated!
 Happy Cravings.
 Go slurp!

 A Hot Cup Of Cutting Chai

 What to sip on when it’s drizzling outside?
 Yes, you guessed it right!
 Some Garma Garam Chai.
 The combination of a hot cup of masala tea and the monsoon is inseparable.
 No one can underestimate the feeling this magical cup gives on a rainy day!
-And hey, do you know, which are the best places to visit in monsoon in India?
-Read to know where you can have some really good tea while enjoying the season at its best.

 A Lazy Foodie’s Friend – Maggi